 What is in a cookie?

-A cookie is a simple text file that is stored on your computer or mobile device by a website’s server.
-Only that server will be able to retrieve or read the contents of that cookie.
+A cookie is a simple text file that is stored on your computer or mobile device by a website’s server and only that server will be able to retrieve or read the contents of that cookie.
 Each cookie is unique to your web browser.
 It will contain some anonymous information such as a unique identifier and the site name and some digits and numbers.
-It allows a website to remember things like your preferences or whether you are logged into a site to protect your privacy.
+It allows a website to remember things like your preferences or whether you are logged into a site to protect your privacy

 What to do if you do not want cookies to be set:

 Some people find the idea of a website storing any information on their computer or mobile device intrusive, particularly when this information is stored and used by a third party without their knowledge.
-Although AVADO cookies are quite harmless, you may not, for example, want to see advertising that has been targeted to your interests.
-If you prefer, it is possible to block some cookies, all cookies, or even cookies that have already been set; but you need to be aware that you might lose some functions of the website.
+Although AVADO are quite harmless, you may not, for example, want to see advertising that has been targeted to your interests.
+If you prefer, it is possible to block some cookies, all cookies, or even cookies that have already been set by changing the settings in your web browser, but you need to be aware that you might lose some functions of the website.

 Web browser cookies